longlostsoul/EvoYellow/README.md

 + More types, Dark, Steel, Fairy
 + Slightly different TMs, to reflect the new types.
 + Different kinds of shinies, get Pink, Blue, Black, Orange/red
-+ Hold items for Pokemon (very basic, use 'give' from item menu): Berries and type-changing stones (Give moon stone to your meowth to make it part dark type like an Alolan Meowth!)
++ Hold items for Pokemon (very basic, use 'give' from item menu and 'take' from party menu): Berries and type-changing stones (Give moon stone to your meowth to make it part dark type like an Alolan Meowth!)
 [Working on very basic mega functionality for Charizard, Venusaur, and Blastoise]
 + New Area, Mt.
 Silver
 + Slight difficulty curve adjustment in normal mode, with larger anime-inspired Teams for Gym Leaders, example: Brock has Vulpix, Misty has Corsola and Togekiss
 + OLDER versions (below 3.3) had type re-adjustments.
 In the new version, you can choose to adjust types by making your pokemon hold special stones!